trudi-group/isds/sites/bitcoin_book/src/pages/layers/network.md

 Try it!
-Click on one of the nodes in the network, which will cause it to magically "mine" a block and send it to its neighbors.
+Click on one of the nodes in the network, which will cause it to create a random transaction and flood it.
-You might want to activate "Slow down on messages" frist (upper right corner) so that you actually get to see the messages.
+You might want to activate "Slow down on messages" first (upper right corner) so that you actually get to see the messages.